 Child welfare organizations and agencies have been adopting Trauma Informed Care perspectives and practices for over a decade in hopes of improving organizational culture, case management practice and treatment services.
 However, empirical evidence supporting such wide-ranging application of Trauma Informed Care was sparse.

-With support from a generous \$450,000 grant from the Greater Milwaukee Foundation and an independent project evaluator (Dr James Dimitri Topitzes from UW-Milwaukee) secured, SaintA set out to implement and evaluate a comprehensive trauma-informed child welfare program.
+With support from a \$450,000 grant from the Greater Milwaukee Foundation and an independent project evaluator (Dr. James Dimitri Topitzes of UW-Milwaukee), Wellpoint Care Network set out to implement and evaluate a comprehensive trauma-informed child welfare program.

-The study's results support the ongoing trauma-informed child welfare movement, revealing that trauma-responsive child welfare case management can positively influence stability and permanency outcomes among child welfare-involved children.
+The study's results reveal that trauma-responsive child welfare case management can positively influence stability and permanency outcomes among children involved in the child welfare system.

-The Journal of Child Custody recently published the findings of the three-year research project.
-The article, Trauma-responsive child welfare services: A mixed methods study assessing safety, stability and permanency, published on August 5, 2019, states that there were three primary findings of significance:
+The Journal of Child Custody published the findings of the three-year research project on August 5, 2019.
+The article states three primary findings of significance:

-- " Placement stability was positively influenced. - " Permanence was positively influenced. - " Practicing in a trauma-responsive manner contributed to staff satisfaction.
+- Placement stability was positively influenced. - Permanence was positively influenced. - Practicing in a trauma-responsive manner contributed to Staff Satisfaction.